1drop/Onedrop.ShortResourceUri/README.md

 It will publish resources with a short uri like `/_media/alicecards.jpg` instead of the regular `/_Resources/Persistent/0d5f77e755f664b393b62ca51a056c06f05e83c6/alicecards.jpg`.

-It overrides the default publishing target for the `persistent` collection:
+It overrides the default publishing target for the `persistent` collection if you add the following configuration:
 ```yaml
 Neos:
   Flow: